Research Data Management

 RDMPs are living documents and can be updated any time aspects of the research data relating to your project changes.
 Your data management plan can (and should) adapt to your needs as your project progresses.

-Stash is a platform that you can use to help manage your research data, by creating a research data management plan, linking your plan to available workspaces, creating an archival data record for the preservation of your data, and publishing your data if required.
+Stash is a platform that you can use to help manage your research data, by creating a research data management plan, linking your plan to available workspaces, creating a data record for the preservation of your data, and publishing your data if required.

 To begin, log in to Stash and select Create RDMP.